M-Hero M817

-The M-Hero M817 (猛士M817 (Mengshi M817)) is a full-size luxury SUV manufactured by the Dongfeng Motor Corporation under the M-Hero brand.
-It is the second vehicle in the M-Hero lineup and was launched in May of 2025.
+The M-Hero M817 (猛士M817 (Měngshì M817)) is a plug-in hybrid and range extender full-size luxury SUV manufactured by the Dongfeng Motor Corporation under the M-Hero brand.
+It is the second vehicle in the M-Hero lineup and was launched in May 2025.

 Overview

 The M-Hero M817 is a plug-in hybrid full-size SUV designed for off-roading.
 The design language is similar to the M-Hero 917.
 It was first previewed at the 2025 Shanghai Auto Show.
-The production version was unveiled at Auto Shenzhen on May 31st, 2025.
+The production version was unveiled at Auto Shenzhen on May 31, 2025.

-Pre-sales began on July 18th, 2025.
+Pre-sales began on July 18, 2025.
 For export markets it is known as the MHERO 2.